Thank you for your interest in proposing a Friday, January 20th workshop for the 2017 Diversity Summit on Inclusive Excellence!

 - presumed audience prior experience level

-- any media & room needs
+- any media and room needs

 - presenter names, titles, email addresses, phone numbers and brief bios